modsim/ChromaHD-genmesh/README.md

 - [ ] Implement enlarged beads
 - [ ] Write test inputs to run and verify code.
 - [ ] Implement memory diagnostics.
 How much memory/cpu-time does the code use?
-- [ ] Investigate capped meshes.
+- [ ] {!}Investigate capped meshes.
 Why did 400 beads take 5-10 hours?
-- [ ] Cleaner outputs/logging.
-- [ ] Check timings for fields vs boundary mesh sizes
 - [ ] Better makefile
 - [ ] Better argument handling?
 - [ ] Switch for fields vs brep meshing
 - [ ] Manual node placement at contact points
+- [ ] Try volume generating
+- [ ] Improve default.in: folds should allow quick selection of kugelpackung
+- [ ] Check if it's possible to import meshes and modify them.
-- [ ] expert mode?
+- [ ] Try embedded bead CP and mesh size control
-- [ ] Better preScalingFactor implementation
+- [ ] Time spent on booleans

 Known Issues
 - After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.
     - Does this still happen with fields?
 - Geometry.ScalingFactor doesn't work.
 Use preScalingFactor instead.
 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
+- Caps takes too long to generate
+    - Issue with caps (for poly) might be due to bridges being too small for the larger beads.